inishchith/chaoss-microtasks/README.md

 ### Microtasks for GSOC Idea #3 : Support of Source Code Related Metrics [READ MORE](https://github.com/chaoss/grimoirelab/issues/182)

+**Note** In case you face some problem opening the jupyter notebooks available in this repository.
+You can use [Binder](https://mybinder.org/v2/gh/inishchith/chaoss-microtasks/master) to view those :)

 ### # Microtask 1:

 - **Task:** Set up Perceval to be executed from PyCharm.